Kadiatou Konaté

 Kadiatou Konaté is a Malian film director and screenwriter.
 Her most notable work is L'Enfant terrible, an animated short based on African myths.
 She has also produced several documentaries, often focusing on the issues of women and children in Mali.

 Personal history

 Konaté was born in Bamako, Mali.
 Her family, the Konates, were royalty that had once belonged to the Gbara of Old Mali.

 She was educated at Cheikh Anta Diop University.

-In 2023 an impressive meeting chaired by the former First Lady of South Africa and Mozambique Graça Machel was held at the Centre for the Book in Cape town.
+In 2023, an impressive meeting chaired by the former First Lady of South Africa and Mozambique Graça Machel was held at the Centre for the Book in Cape Town.
 Four of that year's BBC 100 women, Michelle Obama, Melinda French Gates, Ulanda Mtamba and Amal Clooney took part.
 They were joined by Kadiatou Konaté, Tanzanian Rebeca Gyumi, Liberian Lakshmi Moore, Malawian Memory Banda, representatives of the Women Lawyers Association of Malawi and Faith Mwangi-Powell of Girls Not Brides.
-They discussed the problem of girls's education and child marriage.
+They discussed the problem of girls' education and child marriage.